Octopus Energy: built to last

 If a deal looks too good to be true, it probably is

 This isn't the first time we've seen lots of smaller energy companies go bust.
 Back in 2018, eight energy suppliers ceased trading.
 Ofgem asked us to take on the customers of Iresa and Gen4U.
-The other prominent ones include Extra Energy, Spark Energy, Usio Energy, and Future Energy.
+Other prominent ones included Extra Energy, Spark Energy, Usio Energy, and Future Energy.
 Over the last few years, several more companies have followed, including Robin Hood Energy, Simplicity Energy, and Green Energy Network.

 Why are these companies going under?